JPX Dashboard

 Noise estimates, not measurements

-All dB values are derived from certification data.
+All dB(A) values are derived from certification data.
 No physical monitors exist at JPX.
 Ground-level noise depends on flight path, altitude, and atmospheric conditions.

 Flight path coverage